Does Cranial Therapy Work?

 a nursing neonate can burn more calories feeding inefficiently than taken in during the feeding.
 A qualified manual therapist could help the baby suckle more effectively, thus encouraging the body to use those calories for growth, rather than suckling.

-There are several forms of hands-on therapy or bodywork that may be helpful to resolve any physical issues affecting breastfeeding including physiotherapy in mainstream medicine.
+There are several forms of hands-on therapy/bodywork that may be helpful to resolve any physical issues affecting breastfeeding including physiotherapy in mainstream medicine or even baby massage.
 It is important to find a very skilled therapist with experience of breastfeeding babies and one who is registered with their professional association.
 Ask other parents for their recommendations or ask your baby’s doctor for a referral.
 See Cranial Osteopathy or Craniosacral Therapy for my Baby? for further information and a comparison between those two types of treatment.

 What does research say?

-There doesn’t appear to be any good research providing evidence that cranial therapy works 5 6 and most of the information available seems to be case reports submitted by practitioners 7.
-A recent article in the Journal of Human Lactation 8 concluded that an osteopathic treatment in conjunction with a lactation consultation could reduce biomechanical sucking difficulties in babies under six weeks of age however it also stated there was no significant difference in nipple pain between the control and treatment groups.
+There doesn’t appear to be much reliable research evaluating how effective cranial therapies are 78 and most of the information available seems to be case reports submitted by practitioners 9.
+A recent article in the Journal of Human Lactation 10 concluded that an osteopathic treatment in conjunction with a lactation consultation could reduce biomechanical sucking difficulties in babies under six weeks of age however it also stated there was no significant difference in nipple pain between the control and treatment groups.

 mother breastfeeding and looking at her baby